OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 ## Tags and labels

 A failed deployment will often leave a number of old resources laying around.
 Eventually these need to be cleaned up.
+This speaks directly to the [auditable deployments](https://octopus.com/blog/ten-pillars-of-pragmatic-deployments#auditable-deployments) pillar.

 To identify old resources, anything that can be tagged or labeled should include the following values by default:

 * `Octopus.Project.Id`: "projects-1"
 * `Octopus.Action.Id`: "8427fd24-17c8-4c7d-b32f-d2b8d51f2121"